Typically, women are obese and develop acne and masculine characteristics—the voice deepens, breast size decreases, and excess body hair appears.

 If women wish to become pregnant, losing weight may help.
-If not, clomiphene (a fertility drug) is tried.
-This drug stimulates ovulation.
-If clomiphene is ineffective and the woman has insulin resistance, metformin may help because lowering insulin levels may trigger ovulation.
-If these drugs are not effective, other fertility drugs may be tried.
-They include follicle-stimulating hormone (to stimulate the ovaries), a gonadotropin-releasing hormone agonist (to stimulate the release of follicle-stimulating hormone), and human chorionic gonadotropin (to trigger ovulation).
+If not, clomiphene (a fertility drug) or letrozole is tried.
+These drugs stimulate ovulation.
+If these drugs are ineffective and the woman has insulin resistance, metformin may help because lowering insulin levels may trigger ovulation.
+If none of these drugs is effective, other fertility drugs may be tried.
+They include follicle-stimulating hormone (to stimulate the ovaries), a gonadotropin-releasing hormone (GnRH) agonists (to stimulate the release of follicle-stimulating hormone), and human chorionic gonadotropin (to trigger ovulation).

-Excess body hair can be bleached or removed by electrolysis, plucking, waxing, hair-removing liquids or creams (depilatories), or laser (see also Hairiness : Treatment of Hairiness).
+Treatment of excess body hair includes bleaching or removal by electrolysis, plucking, waxing, hair-removing liquids or creams (depilatories), or laser.
 No drug treatment for removing excess hair is ideal or completely effective.
 The following may help:

 Eflornithine cream may help remove unwanted facial hair.

 Oral contraceptives may help, but they must be taken for several months before any effect, which is often slight, can be seen.

 Spironolactone, a drug that blocks the production and action of male hormones, can reduce the amount of unwanted body hair.
 Side effects include increased urine production and low blood pressure (sometimes causing fainting).
 Spironolactone may not be safe for a developing fetus, so sexually active women taking the drug are advised to use effective birth control methods.